hcl2020/vue-project-manager/README.md

-# vue-project-manager README
+# vue-project-manager

-This is the README for your extension "vue-project-manager".
-After writing up a brief description, we recommend including the following sections.
+Vue Project tooling for VS Code.
 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.